collective-soundworks/soundworks/README.md

 });
 ```

 We can now initialize all the modules in this callback function.
-Let's review the modules one by one.
+Let’s review the modules one by one.

 ##### Welcome module